WarningImHack3r/svelte-changelog/README.md

                 changesMode: "releases", // Optional line, the way to get the changes; either "releases" or "changelog", defaults to "releases"
                 repoName: "your-repo", // The name of the repo on GitHub, as it appears in the URL: https://github.com/sveltejs/your-repo
                 dataFilter: ({ tag_name }) => true, // Optional line, return false to exclude a version from its tag name
-                versionFromTag: tag => "...", // Return the version from the tag name; must be a valid semver
+                metadataFromTag: tag => ["package-name", "2.4.3"], // Return the package name and version from the tag name; the version must be a valid semver without any leading "v"
                 changelogContentsReplacer: contents => contents, // Optional line, replace the contents of the changelog file before parsing it; only used if `changesMode` is "changelog"
             }
         ]